Florida Rent vs Buy Calculator: See When Buying a Home Makes More Sense

-Use this calculator to compare the long term cost of renting versus buying in Florida based on your rent, home price, taxes, insurance, and how long you plan to stay.
+Use this Florida rent vs buy calculator to compare the long-term cost of renting versus buying based on your rent, home price, taxes, insurance, HOA, PMI, and how long you expect to stay.
+In a few minutes, you can estimate your breakeven point, spot the assumptions that matter most, and decide whether buying is worth it for your situation.
+If you are still narrowing down your budget, you may also want to review how much house you can really afford.
 This is a planning tool, not financial advice.

 Tax results are simplified estimates.
 Many households take the standard deduction and may see little to no benefit.